Down Syndrome: The First Year

 Keep in mind, this post is a very broad outline of the first year.
-Each baby has his or her unique developmental timeline, health concerns or no health concerns at all.
-Finding doctors who you trust and following their advice through discussions you have, is always recommended to meet the individual needs of your child.
+Each Down syndrome kid has his or her unique developmental timeline, health concerns, or no health concerns at all.
+Finding doctors you trust and following their advice from your discussions is always recommended to meet the individual needs of your child.

 Speech Blubs will help you as a complementary speech activity once your child starts speaking.
 Every child is unique, but here’s a story about Daniel who made breakthrough:

-Due to possible complications that can occur with an extra chromosome, there are a lot of specialists that want to make sure your baby is healthy in that first year of life.
-Usually, at birth, their heart is checked, with a follow-up with a cardiologist around 4-6 weeks, if needed.
-This is to make sure there are no holes or abnormalities that occur in about 50% of babies with Down Syndrome.
+Complications can occur in babies with an extra chromosome, there are a lot of specialists who want to make sure your baby is healthy in that first year of life.
+Usually, at birth, doctors check their heart.
+Then a cardiologist follows up at 4-6 weeks to make sure there are no heart defects or abnormalities that occur in about 50% of babies with Down syndrome.

-Some parents find it helpful to meet with a geneticist to discuss the type of Down Syndrome your child has, as well as what that means for your family in the long run.
-We, personally, did not find this appointment that beneficial, but we know many who have gleaned good information from their visit.
+Some parents find it helpful to meet with a geneticist to discuss the type of Down syndrome your child has, as well as what that means for your family in the long run.
+We did not find this appointment that beneficial, but we know many who have gleaned helpful information from their visit.

-If you or your child’s pediatrician are concerned about Sleep Apnea (which is common in individuals with Down Syndrome due to low muscle tone, smaller airways, larger tongues, tonsils and adenoids), appointments with a pulmonologist and ENT are arranged to have a sleep study done.
+If you or your child’s pediatrician are concerned about Sleep Apnea (which is common in individuals with Down Syndrome due to low muscle tone, smaller airways, larger tongues, tonsils, and adenoids), arrange appointments with a pulmonologist and ENT to perform a sleep study.

-Regular well-child visits, with annual blood-work to check the thyroid and any abnormal cell activity is also recommended.
+Doctors also recommend regular well-child visits with annual blood-work to check the thyroid and any abnormal cell activity.

-It seems like a lot, especially when you are in the thick of it, but take heart that the first year of what seems like never-ending appointments with this doctor or that therapist is the busiest.
-Usually, after a year, most children with Down Syndrome only have a couple of extra appointments, outside of their well-child visit.
+It seems like a lot, especially when you are in the thick of it.
+But, take heart that the first year of what seems like never-ending appointments is the busiest.
+In most cases, after a year, children with Down syndrome usually only have a couple of extra appointments outside of their well-child visit.

-We found Early Intervention extremely helpful in keeping us on top of what we should be working on with our son and how to help him strengthen his muscles, make those neurological connections through simple games or activities and to better understand how he was developing.
+We found Early Intervention extremely helpful in keeping us on top of what we should be working on, and how to help him strengthen his muscles, make neurological connections through simple games or activities, and to better understand how he was developing.

-In our experience, it can be discouraging at times to see babies born around the same time as your little reach milestones with ease.
-Whenever we would get into this funk, we would look at our son and all the progress he had made, celebrate those moments, and move forward.
+We became discouraged at times to see babies born around the same time as our little one reach milestones with ease.
+Whenever we got into this funk, we looked at our son and all the progress he had made, celebrated those moments, and moved forward.
 As with any child, comparison is the thief of enjoying the journey.

 Check out this Eva’s amazing first year journey

-This is to remind us that we truly are lucky to have these children in our lives and to celebrate those everyday moments and milestones with them.
+We should remember how truly we are lucky to have these children in our lives, and to celebrate those everyday moments and milestones with them.

-Although the first year can seem overwhelming as you adjust to many facets of having a child with Down Syndrome, take time to enjoy that little baby.
-I can’t tell you how many times I would get caught up in the worry, then just snuggle our son and feel all the worry melt away.
-There is a common tag used by many in the Down Syndrome Community, #TheLuckyFew.
+Although the first year can seem overwhelming as you adjust to many facets of having a Downs child, take time to enjoy that little baby.
+I can’t tell you how many times I got caught up in the worry.
+Then I just snuggled our son and felt all the worry melt away.
+There is a common tag that many in the Down Syndrome Community use, #TheLuckyFew.